If you want to become an Ofsted registered childminder, and you live in Surrey, then Surrey Family Services can help.

 This session looks at all the paperwork you will need to become a registered childminder including the policies and procedures you will need.
 We will also look at charging, how to keep accounts, advertising and how to prepare for your first Ofsted inspection.

-How do I book onto ChIP?
+How do I register with Ofsted?

 Once you have been to all the sessions of the ChIP (see information above), submitted your coursework and been told you have passed, you will be able to register as a childminder with Ofsted.
 You will be told how to do this during the ChIP.
 There is a fee to become registered and an annual fee after that.
 You should be registered within 12 weeks of Ofsted getting your form.